-3. Black and Decker HG 1300 Dual Temperature Heat Gun
+3. HG 1300 Dual Temperature - Best Black And Decker Heat Gun

 This is a heat gun that is of capable of removing 8 layers of paint that are 10 years old.
 It melts and bubbles them in a second.
 That is my experience with Black and Decker HG 1300.
 It makes a job that would take days and months done in a few minutes and seconds.